Geoffrey42/fizzBuzz/README.md

 ## Usage

+The fizzbuzz server exposes two endpoints:

+- **/api/fizzbuzz**: Hitting this endpoint and the server will perform a fizzbuzz according to the specified query parameters (to learn more about the parameters see the Swagger UI info in the [Swagger](#swagger) section).
+- **/api/stats**: This endpoint returns the top fizzbuzz request, its query parameters and the number of hits.

-To perform some tests, you can use this Postman collection:
+To perform some tests on your running configuration you can still use ```curl``` but here is a Postman collection gathering the most important requests with some example:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/4a4f3a8f7e69dc307b88)